coleifer/peewee/docs/peewee/query_operators.rst

 .. code-block:: python

-   # User is both and admin and has logged in today
+   # User is both an admin and has logged in today
    (User.is_admin == True) & (User.last_login >= today)

    # User's username is either charlie or charles